 - Purchase a minimum of $250,000 of coverage.

-While there are quite a few hoops to jump in order to become insured, non-resident aliens owning life insurance coverage on themselves has many benefits:
+While there are quite a few hoops to jump in order to become insured, both non-resident aliens and expats owning life insurance coverage on themselves get many benefits:

 - Death benefits are received by beneficiaries generally income-tax free.